The mitzvah of saying Kaddish for a family member may be fulfilled…

 A memorial endowment fund can be created to provide income which helps educate our children, maintain our facilities and provide services to our community.
 By creating an endowment fund, donors enable the synagogue to carry on many programs which would otherwise be beyond the resources of the regular budget.
 A donor can derive great personal satisfaction from helping to ensure the perpetuation of the religious and educational programs which have made Rodfei Zedek so meaningful.

 Perpetuate the memory of your departed loved ones by purchasing plaques in their memory.
 These simple, elegant plaques are displayed chronologically by yahrzeit month on the beautiful memorial wall overlooking the Mandelbaum Atrium.
-Each plaque includes the name of the departed as well as his/her yahrzeit dates according to both the secular and Hebrew calendars.
+Each one includes the name of the departed as well as his/her yahrzeit dates according to both the secular and Hebrew calendars.
 Yahrzeits are also maintained in our records so that the families are notified of the date every year.
 The yahrzeit is announced from the bimah at the Shabbat service immediately preceding the yahrzeit date and on the actual day during our morning minyan.
-At both Shabbat services and the yahrzeit, the Congregation says the kaddish, the memorial prayer, with you or on your behalf.
+At both Shabbat services and the yahrzeit, the Congregation says Kaddish, the memorial prayer, with you or on your behalf.
 Each name also appears in the annual memorial booklet which is distributed at Yizkor services throughout the year beginning with Yom Kippur.
 The cost of a memorial plaque is $600.

 The Book of Life